DeepBlueRobotics/training/docs/section-3/finding-docs.md

     - Talon motor controllers
     - CANCoders
 - Generally if you do not know, ask around what vendor the motor is from
-- You can also check the `MotorControllerFactory` classin `lib199` to see what class type is used when creating a certain motor controller
+- You can also check the `MotorControllerFactory` class in `lib199` to see what class type is used when creating a certain motor controller
     - Looking at imports `import com.ctre.phoenix.motorcontrol.can.WPI_TalonSRX;` you can tell this motor is a phoenix

 ### [Lib199](https://github.com/DeepBlueRobotics/lib199)